jas-sin82/d-y-collection-milestone-4/TESTING.md

   * As a returning visitor, I want to be able to easily log in, if I already registered last time visiting.
 Visitor can click on my account drop-down menu on right top to login.

  [Back to Highlights ](#highlights)

+### Author of website

+#### Ensure website is secure and safe

+  * Django @login_required decorators added to maintain authenticated access only to secure site areas.

+  * Allow superuser access only to admin area.

+#### CRUD for Products and Reviews

+ * A superuser/Author has access to Product Management to add new products.

+ * Existing products can be update or delete using the links under the products cards on the product a page or on the product detail page.

+ * Items can be added to the sale via the check box on the Edit Product page.

+ * A discount percent can be set as desired.

+ * Author/superuser has permissions to delete any review.
+This is done using the Delete button on each review.